 14. REPORTS AND STATEMENTS

-Reports of the execution of orders and statements of Client's account shall be conclusive if not objected to immediately upon receipt by Client by telecopier or by mail.
+Reports of the execution of orders and statements of Client's account shall be conclusive if not objected to immediately upon receipt by Client by telecopier or by mail [or by telephone].
 These reports and statements are the only official documents which the accuracy will commit the responsability of FIMAT and will always have priority on all other documents provided by FIMAT by any other means of electronic communication.

 15. COMMUNICATIONS